 The Museum recently extended its reach into two important areas by opening centers of expertise that “connect the dots” between computing’s past and future and explore the coming technological, social, and economic implications for the world.

 Exponential Center, designed to study entrepreneurs and those who support them, captures and preserves the history of tech companies and inspires future entrepreneurs.
 The Exponential Center’s advisory board includes some of the leading innovators and investors in Silicon Valley.
-The Center for Software History, which includes historians, academics, and researchers, is a $20 million enterprise that leverages the Museum’s extensive collection to tell the story of software and preserve its history for posterity.
+The Software History Center, which includes historians, academics, and researchers, is a $20 million enterprise that leverages the Museum’s extensive collection to tell the story of software and preserve its history for posterity.
 This center houses the Museum’s growing collection of source code and documentation.

 In late 2017, CHM will open a new Education Center for educators and students of all ages.
 This IDEO-designed center extends the Museum’s award-winning education programs, which explore not only the “what” but also the “why” and the”how” of computing, and encourages visitors to think critically about how technology is changing our lives.